DoTheEvo/ansible-arch/README.md

 ![steeef-theme](https://i.imgur.com/ZAvdYSU.png)

-Get zsh with some sane framework to not feel like neanderthal with bash.
+Sets zsh with some sane framework to not feel like neanderthal with bash.

 * install zsh shell
 * change the default shell from bash to zsh for the user
 * install zimfw using its own script
 * change the theme to `steeef`
-* copy .myownrc with some predefined aliases, hotkeys and editor
+* copy .myownrc with various predefined stuff
 * source `.myownrc` in `.zshrc`

 #### playbook_docker.yml